Vegan coconut pancakes make a great weekend breakfast, and can be ready in just 25 minutes!

 This eggless pancake recipe uses very simple ingredients.
 To make these I’ve used flour, sugar, coconut milk, coconut oil, vanilla extract, baking, powder and salt.
 The ingredients can be easily found in your pantry, especially if you’re into vegan cooking already.

 The pancakes turn out very soft and fluffy, and the trick here is to use fresh coconut milk rather than tinned to create light and fluffy batter.
 You can of course swap this with another non-dairy milk such as almond and soya milk.

 HOW TO MAKE VEGAN CARAMELISED BANANAS

 To make these vegan pancakes extraordinary, top them with delicious vegan caramelised bananas.
-Simply heat sugar and coconut milk in a saucepan until the sugar melts and the mixture starts to bubble.
+Simply heat maple syrup or sugar and coconut milk in a saucepan until the sugar melts and the mixture starts to bubble.
 Once mixture is slightly reduced, add sliced bananas and let it bubble for 2 minutes, then flip the bananas over and let them cook for 1 more minute.

 And finally, top warm pancakes with caramelised bananas, then drizzle with the remaining caramel sauce and serve.
 The caramel will be slightly thick but very smooth and delicious.
 I also like to add a little bit of colour to the dishes that I make, so I decorate these pancakes with fresh mint leaves.